Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Horford's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 110.9 points per game, the 76ers are the third-ranked team in the league on defense.
+- Giving up 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per contest.
+- On the boards, the 76ers are ranked second in the NBA, giving up 41.2 rebounds per game.

 Al Horford vs. the 76ers